 With international borders opening up, many people will once again be applying to work, study or travel abroad for longer periods of time.
 Visas to visit foreign countries are required for all of these situations.
-All countries have their own individual requirements for visas, so it is important to get up to date information directly from the governments of any country you require a visa for.
-As part of a visa application process, or as part of your application to study or work in a another country, you may need to sign forms or letters in front of a Notary or provide notarized copies of documents such as diplomas.
-A Notary Public who has seen your original document can make a copy on which they put their notary seal, signature and a statement certifying that this is a true copy of the original document.
+All countries have their own individual requirements for visas, so it is important to get up-to-date information directly from the governments of any country you require a visa.
+As part of a visa application process, or as part of your application to study or work in another country, you may need to sign forms or letters in front of a Notary or provide notarized copies of documents such as diplomas.
+A Notary Public who has seen your original document can make a copy on which they put their notary seal, signature, and a statement certifying that this is a true copy of the original document.

 We have helpful Notaries who can notarize consent to travel letters for you.
 You can bring in your own letter or request that Red Seal Notary draft one for you.
 Notaries are also available to notarize Declarations in Lieu of a Guarantor for a Canadian passport application.
 We can also notarize forms needed to support a visa application or provide certified copies of your original documents.
 Red Seal Notary has convenient walk-in offices in Toronto, Ottawa, and Mississauga where you can have the document commissioned in person.
 You can also contact our helpful call center to make appointments to notarize documents at locations across the country.
 For documents that require a signature, you just need to bring in the document along with a piece of valid photo identification and sign the document in front of the Notary Public.
 For certified true copies, you need to bring in the original document, and the Notary will photocopy and notarize the copy for you.